matimortari/windkeep/content/privacy-policy.md

 - With service providers that help us operate or secure the platform.
 - When required by law, legal process, or governmental request.
-- To protect the rights, safety, or property of SecretkeepR, its users, or third parties.
+- To protect the rights, safety, or property of WindKeep, its users, or third parties.
 - During mergers, acquisitions, or other corporate transactions, while keeping user data secure.

 ## Cookies and Tracking

-SecretkeepR uses cookies and similar technologies to enhance security, improve your experience, and measure usage.
+WindKeep uses cookies and similar technologies to enhance security, improve your experience, and measure usage.

 - Essential cookies for authentication and security.
 - Analytics cookies to monitor platform usage and feature adoption.